pploszczyca/Expense_Tracker_V2/README.md

 - [X] See how much money you spend/gain in month,
 - [X] Export/Import data to/from JSON,
 - [X] Filter data in main list menu by months,
+- [X] Statistics in specific period of time
 - [ ] Search specific expense,
 - [ ] Customizable expense's/income's groups,
 - [ ] Graph for visualizing money flow.